runxel/GDL-sublime/README.md

     },
 ```

 If you substitute the path with `"default"` you can mimic the standard behavior: the GSM will be built next to the HSF.
 This is useful if you have set a global path in the package settings.
-Remeber: Project settings override global settings.
+Remember: Project settings override global settings.

 Note: There's no path checking implemented at the moment!
 You have to take care by yourself that you're allowed to write at the paths accordingly.